erik-riklund/jep-css/README.md

 ---

-### Preferred color schemes ✔️
+### `@theme` ✔️

-JES makes it easy to adapt styles to the user’s system theme.
-The `@theme` rule maps directly to `prefers-color-scheme`, letting you define light and dark mode styles inline, right where they’re relevant.
+The `@theme` rule ties directly to `prefers-color-scheme`, making it easy to define light and dark mode styles inline — right where they matter.
+No need to separate theme logic from your core styles.

 ```
 div